ijtrigoso/career/README.md

-## -- Welcome to my Repo! --
+## ----- Welcome to my Resume Repo -----
-- Here you will find my personal portfolio project which includes my career history, study paths, certifications and completed projects.
+Here lives my personal website hosted by GitHub Pages.
+The site can be found at https://isaac-trigoso-resume.me/